AndyA13/AndyA13.github.io/content/Photography/shooting-film.md

 Title: Shooting Film
-Date: 2014-02-24 14:20:00
+Date: 2014-04-08 14:30:00
 Slug: shooting-film
 Tags: film, 35mm, 120mm
-Status: draft

 I've been interested in photography ever since I found my Dad's old Praktica SLR.
 I was quite young at the time and would spend ages playing with it, turning the dials and noticing the shutter staying open that little bit longer.
 I didn't have a clue what it all meant, but that just made it all the more fascinating.

 It was almost 20 years later when a friend at work brought in his Canon DSLR.
 That sparked the interest again and I finally got my own DSLR, a Canon 500D.
 I played around with it for a while before realising I still had a lot to learn.
-I practiced using my camera in manual mode, leart how the histogram worked and read some books on composition.
+I practiced using my camera in manual mode, learnt how the histogram worked and read some books on composition.
 But I still felt like I could do better.

-Somewhere along the line I found out about fully manual, mechanical SLR camers from the 80's and 90's.
+Somewhere along the line I found out about fully manual, mechanical SLR cameras from the 80's and 90's.
 I decided to get one to force myself to work in manual mode and I ended up getting a Pentax MX with a 50mm f1.7 lens.
 I also booked myself on a course, at a local gallery [Street Level Photo works][1], where I learned how to develop black and white film and make my own prints using an enlarger.

 ![Pentax MX][2] The Pentax MX - By Kinnerton - [Wikimedia][5]